adamjorr/somatic-variation/README.md

  * **-r:** reference used to create input BAM file.
  * **-i:** input BAM file to create consensus from.

 This script uses bcftools and tabix to create a consensus in fasta format from a BAM file aligned to a reference.
 A filter is applied to the genotypes called by bcftools which can be changed with -f to give the desired behavior.
-A chain file that describes the differences between the reference and the output is generated and called consensus.chain by default.
+A chain file that describes the differences between the reference and the output is generated with the same name as the output fasta file with an added .chain suffix by default.
 This can be changed with the -c flag.
-A file containing the genotype calls generated by BCFtools is generated and can be saved for use with the -b option.
+A file containing the genotype calls made by BCFtools is generated and can be saved for use with the -b option.

+###What it does
+Uses bcftools and tabix to create a consensus sequence in fasta format from a BAM file.

+###Expected output
+ * A consensus reference specified by -o.
+ * A chainfile describing the rearrangements between the input reference and the output consensus file.
+By default, this has the same name as the output consensus but with an additional .chain suffix.
+ * When -b is used, a vcf file of variant calls used to generate the consensus.

 ##gatkcaller.sh
 Usage: gatkcaller.sh [-t THREADS] [-p PICARD_CMD] [-d TMPDIR] [-g GATK_PATH] [-b BEDFILE] [-o OUTFILE] -r ref.fa -i data.bam